 When applying for any Maine trapping license (except a junior license), proof of having successfully completed a state-approved trapper education course is required or proof of having held an adult trapping license (in Maine or in some other state, province or country) at some time since 1978.
 See Outdoor Safety Courses.

-“Apprentice Trapper Supervisor” for a junior trapper means a parent or guardian of the junior trapper or a person 18 years of age or older who is approved by the parent or guardian of the junior trapper and who holds or has held a valid adult trapping license or has completed a trapper education course.
+"Junior Trapper Supervisor" for a junior trapper means a parent or guardian of the junior trapper or a person 18 years of age or older who is approved by the parent or guardian of the junior trapper and who holds or has held a valid adult trapping li cense or has completed a trapper education course.

-For information on becoming a volunteer instructor, contact your local Regional Safety Coordinator or the Recreational Safety Division Office at (207) 287-5220.
+To begin taking a course online or to register for an in-person course, visit Trapper Education Courses.
+For information on becoming a volunteer instructor, contact your local Regional Safety Coordinator or the Recreational Safety Division Office.